 While the adjustment of touch features are great for expert players who know what they are looking for, they can wreak havoc with the beginner musician learning to control their own dynamic expression through touch and pressure sensitivity.

-If the instrument is being used as a teaching or practising instrument for a beginner, it may be advisable to use these features sparingly until real touch sensitivity has developed in the player.
+If the instrument is being used as a teaching or practicing instrument for a beginner, it may be advisable to use these features sparingly until real touch sensitivity has developed in the player.

 The black satin finish and matching piano stool gives an elegant look to the instrument, making it a stylish piece of furniture to any home, or even larger venues like churches, concert halls and the like.

-If you have ever thought of changing your brand of digital instrument the CE220 is a good enough reason to do so.
+If you have ever thought of changing your brand of digital instrument the Kawai digital piano CE220 is a good enough reason to do so.